shakibbinkabir/nudge/README.md

 Nudge operates on two core principles:

 1.  **Reinforce Focus**: By replacing the new tab with your prioritized tasks, it constantly reminds you of your goals, making it easier to stay on track.
-2.  **Interrupt Distraction**: By redirecting you from a blacklisted site to an intervention page, it breaks the mindless habit loop of visiting distracting sites and forces a moment of conscious choice.
+2.  **Interrupt Distraction**: By redirecting you from a blacklisted site to the new animated intervention page, it breaks the mindless habit loop and forces a moment of conscious choice.

 ### The Nudge API (`lab.shakibbinkabir.me`)

-To provide beautiful background images without requiring every user to sign up for a developer account, Nudge uses a proxy API hosted at `lab.shakibbinkabir.me`.
+To provide background images without requiring every user to sign up for a developer account, Nudge uses a proxy API.

-  * **How it works**: When you use the "Free API Key" option, the extension communicates with this secure backend.
-The backend then fetches an image from Pexels using a central API key and sends it back to you.
+  * **How it works**: When you use the "Free API Key" option, the extension communicates with this secure backend, which fetches an image from Pexels and sends it back to you.
-  * **Rate Limiting**: To ensure fair usage for everyone, this service is rate-limited to **16 background image requests per month** per user.
-This is typically enough for a fresh background every other day.
+  * **Rate Limiting**: This service is rate-limited to **16 background image requests per month** per user.

 -----

-## Installation (Pre-Release)
+## Installation (Latest Pre-Release: v0.7.0)

-As this is a pre-release, it's not on the Chrome Web Store yet.
-You can install it manually:

-1. Download the `nudge-v0.7.0.zip` file from the [Releases](https://github.com/shakibbinkabir/nudge/releases) page.
+1. Download the `nudge-v0.7.0-pre-release.zip` file from the [Releases](https://github.com/shakibbinkabir/nudge/releases) page.
-2. Unzip the downloaded file into a folder on your computer.
+2. Unzip the downloaded file.
 3. Open Google Chrome and navigate to `chrome://extensions`.
-4. Enable **"Developer mode"** using the toggle switch in the top-right corner.
+4. Enable **"Developer mode"** using the toggle in the top-right corner.
-5. Click the **"Load unpacked"** button.
+5. Click **"Load unpacked"**.
-6. Select the unzipped folder you created in step 2.
-The Nudge extension icon should now appear in your extensions bar.
+6. Select the unzipped `nudge-extension` folder.
+The Nudge icon should appear.

 -----

 ## Configuration & Setup

-After installation, open a new tab.
-You will be prompted to configure the background image source.
-You have two options, which can be configured on the settings page (click the ⚙️ icon).
+After installation, open the settings page by clicking the Nudge icon in your extensions bar or the gear icon on the new tab page.

 #### Option 1: Use the Nudge API (Easy Setup)

-1. In the settings page, under "Option 1," enter your email address and click "Get Verification Code."
+1. On the settings page, in the "API Keys" section, enter your email and click "Get Verification Code."
 2. Check your email for a 6-digit OTP.
-3. Enter the OTP on the settings page and click "Verify & Save Key."
+3. Enter the OTP and click "Verify & Save Key."
-4. That's it\!
-Your extension is ready to fetch backgrounds.

 #### Option 2: Use Your Own Pexels Key (BYOK)

-1. Go to [Pexels.com/api/](https://www.pexels.com/api/) and create a free account to get your personal API key.
+1. Go to [Pexels.com/api/](https://www.pexels.com/api/) to get your free personal API key.
-2. In the Nudge settings page, under "Option 2," paste your Pexels key into the input field.
+2. On the settings page, toggle to the "Use Your Own Pexels Key" option.
-3. Click "Save Pexels Key."
+3. Paste your key into the input field and click "Save Pexels Key."
+The extension will validate it before saving.
-4. This method gives you 25,000 calls per month, private access and does not use the Nudge API service.
+4. This method gives you a much higher personal limit (20,000 requests/month) and does not use the Nudge API service.

 -----